yael1991/Mie-theory-for-a-sphere/index.md

 There are two main functions:
 - [**eficiencia.m**](https://github.com/yael1991/Mie-theory-for-a-sphere/blob/master/eficiencia.m) calculates the absorption, scattering and extinction efficiencies along with the dipolar electric, dipolar magnetic, quadrupolar electric and quadrupolar magnetic.
-To run it just execute the following line:
+To run it, just execute the following line:
 ```
 [Q, a1, a2, b1, b2] = eficiencia(indices, lambdas, nmax ,a)
 ```